dabinn/UEVR-Universal-Free-Camera/Readme.md

 This feature is **off by default**, meaning you need to **click Start once** while in free camera mode to activate it.
 (This prevents confusion for users who might think the game menu is broken.)

+# Time Control (D-Pad)
+Allows you to pause, slow down, or speed up the game.
+- **D-Pad Up**: Pause the game
+- **D-Pad Left**: Slow motion
+- **D-Pad Right**: Fast motion
+- **D-Pad Down**: Resume normal speed

+Slow motion is especially fun when used with the free camera, and fast motion lets you quickly skip boring cutscenes.
+The pause function can freeze time, which is useful for games that don't support pausing or when you want to take screenshots.

+Bonus: **Auto Brake for Fast Forward**.
+Fast forward will automatically stop at the end of a cutscene to prevent accidental deaths when entering a new stage.
+Since every game's cutscene system is different, this feature only works when the cutscene is successfully detected.

 # Custom Key Mapping
 Open the plugin’s main script with a text editor, such as `ds-uevr-universal-freecam.lua` for the universal version of the plugin.
 You’ll see settings like this, which contain various button action names :